samuelbadman/samuelbadman.github.io/index.md

 ![h](https://user-images.githubusercontent.com/72559002/177333039-5076c422-4f82-45f2-a540-ad6347434fc9.png)
 [Video](https://www.youtube.com/watch?v=MwQbkXDdyz8)
 Helix is a virtual reality game where the player must explore and find tools to help them to progress through the level and evade a dangerous monster.
-The project was created in Unreal Engine 4 with C++ and Blueprint.
+The project was created by a team of six developers with Unreal Engine 4.
+Personally responsible for implementing the gameplay mechanics and systems with C++ and Blueprint.

 ### Socials
 [LinkedIn](https://www.linkedin.com/in/samuelbadman/)